Get 5% OFF + a Free Item for Life

 Both cuts have loosely packed muscle fibers, allowing them to marinate well.
 You can marinate them to give them a little extra flavor.
 This is why they work so well in Mexican dishes - they marinate amazingly in spices.

 Some people choose to smoke these cuts.
-This can add a little flavor, but it is usually not worth the effort.
-The cut won’t be in the smoker very long, and you’ll have to finish with a sear anyways.
+This can add a bit of flavor, but it’s usually not worth the effort.
+The cut won’t be in the smoker very long, and you’ll still have to finish with a sear.

 How to Cut the Meat